 All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Parent Company's financial liabilities include accounts and other payables (excluding taxes payable), due to related parties, bond payable, derivative liability and redemption payable.
+The Parent Company's financial liabilities include accounts and other payables (excluding taxes payable), due to related parties and bond payable.